maxzz/pmat24-lite/scripts/i18n-ast/README.md

   extensions: [".ts", ".tsx", ".js", ".jsx"],

   // Specific files to exclude (full path or filename)
+  // Use this array format for filenames with spaces, commas, or other special characters
   excludeFiles: [
     "src/path/to/file.ts",
     "constants.ts",
-  ],
+    "My File, v2.tsx",  // Filenames with spaces and commas work here ],

   // Directories to exclude